hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments/moxibustion.md

 <h4 class="text-xl font-semibold text-primary mb-2">Indirect Moxa</h4>
 <p class="mb-4">
 This is the most common form used in the clinic.
-The practitioner lights one end of a moxa stick, roughly the shape and size of a cigar, and holds it close to the area being treated for several minutes until the area turns red.
+The practitioner lights one end of a moxa stick, roughly the shape and size of a cigar, and holds it close to the area being treated.
 The stick never touches the skin, but you will feel a pleasant, intense warmth radiating into the area.
 </p>

 <h4 class="text-xl font-semibold text-primary mb-2">Needle Moxa</h4>